kimco2/SQL_database_creation/README.md

 # Create an SQL database and analyse the data

 ### **Overview**
-Using data for a fictional company created an SQL database from six CSV files and answer questions about the data
+Using data for a fictional company created an SQL database from six CSV files and answered questions about the data

 ### **Aspects Covered**